China Gold Buying Surges on Evergrande Crisis

 Some two hours later, the pair had their hands on a total of 53 gold coins dating back to the 4th and 5th century Roman empire that were embedded in a rock crevice on the ocean floor.
 After deciding to report the find to local authorities, the latter were quick to send a team of experts to the site and label the discovery a national treasure.
 Jaime Molina, head of the excavation and a professor of ancient history, reiterated the rarity of these finds and also speculated on the origins.
 According to Molina, the lack of sunken ships in the area, the coins’ preservation and the manner in which they were stashed paints a picture of someone attempting to store wealth during a time of great tumult.

 It’s amazing to consider that, 1,600 years later, Chinese investors seem to be taking the same steps as the Roman families in Spain.
 The former, concerned of economic fallout from the collapse of a huge company; the latter, fearful of Germanic bandits raiding the countryside.
-Both turned to gold as a safe haven store of value in times of crisis.2021, china, gold as investment, gold demand, silver price
+Both turned to gold as a safe haven store of value in times of crisis.2021, china, Featured, gold as investment, gold demand, silver price